IVR Phone System: What It Is + 4 Steps To Set It Up

 Dial-By-Name Directories

 For businesses with larger teams, Talkroute’s dial-by-name directory makes it easy for callers to reach the right person.
-Instead of relying on operators or long wait times, callers can simply type the name or extension of the person they need.
+Using a telephone keypad, callers can type the name or extension of the person they need.

 Smarter call routing is one click away.
 Try Talkroute’s IVR system free for 7 days!